-Dorit Aviv, PhD, AIA, is an Assistant Professor of Architecture at the Weitzman School of Design, specializing in energy and ecology.
+Dorit Aviv, PhD, AIA, is an Assistant Professor of Architecture at the Weitzman School of Design, specializing in sustainability and climate change mitigation strategies.
 She is the director of the Thermal Architecture Lab, a cross-disciplinary laboratory at the intersection of thermodynamics, architectural design and material science.
 Her work examines paths to decarbonization of the built environment through design and policy.
-Specifically, she looks at the potential synergies between renewable environmental forces and architectural materials and forms can impact airflows, energy interactions, and human health.
+Specifically, she looks at the potential synergies between renewable environmental forces and architectural materials and forms can impact buildings' energy performance, air quality, and human health.

-She has been awarded a Holcim Award for Sustainable Design and Construction for a prototype of passive cooling in desert climate built in collaboration with the University of Arizona and supported by a Microsoft Industry Grant, a net-zero off-grid floating lab on the East River, a Wharton-Ripple Research grant for monitoring energy usage across the Penn campus using distributed ledger technology with William Braham, and a radiant cooling pavilion in Singapore, achieving below dewpoint surface cooling with no condensation, a collaborative project with Princeton, UBC, ETH, and UC Berkeley.
+She has been awarded a Holcim Award for Sustainable Design and Construction for a prototype of passive cooling in desert climate developed in collaboration with the University of Arizona and Princeton Unviersity and supported by a Microsoft Industry Grant.
+Other current projects include a net-zero off-grid floating lab on the East River, a Wharton-Ripple Research grant for monitoring energy usage across the Penn campus using distributed ledger technology, and a radiant cooling pavilion in Singapore, achieving below dewpoint surface cooling with no condensation, a collaborative project with Princeton, UBC, ETH, and UC Berkeley.

 Aviv holds a PhD in architectural technology (energy and computation track) from Princeton University, an M.Arch degree with a certificate in urban policy from Princeton University, and a B.Arch from The Cooper Union.
 Prior to Penn, she taught at The Cooper Union, Pratt Institute, and Princeton University.
 She is a licensed architect and has practiced in design roles at Tod Williams Billie Tsien Architects, KPF, and Atelier Raimund Abraham.
 She is a participant of the current 2021 Venice Architecture Biennale, was the co-curator of the energy pavilion in the 2017 Seoul Biennale for Architecture and Urbanism and had previously exhibited at the Lisbon Architecture Triennale and the New Museum Ideas City.
 Her work has been supported by the National Science Foundation, the Tides Foundation and Microsoft.
 Her research papers have been published in leading scientific jounrals such as Applied Energy, Indoor Air, and Urban Climate.